Ravikrishnamoorthy2006/Advanced-C-Lab-Manual/Module 7.md

-EXP.NO:3 C PROGRAM TO READ A FILE NAME FROM USER AND WRITE THAT FILE USING FOPEN()
+EXP.NO:3 C PROGRAM TO READ A FILE NAME FROM USER AND CREATE THAT FILE USING FOPEN()

 Aim:
 To write a C program to read a file name from user